nluhmann/AGapEs/README.md

 Gap filling based on template sequence for aDNA data

 ## Requirements
-The following scripts require a template gap sequence and a read mapping in sam format on this template.
+* python (2.7)

 In addition, if available:
-* python (2.7)
 * samtools
 * bedtools

 ## Running AGapEs

+The following scripts require a template gap sequence and a read mapping in sam format on this template.
+The assemblies folder should contain an assembly for each gap in fasta format as a concatenation of marker and template gap sequence, and a corresponding read mapping in sam/bam format.
+The templates folder contains only the templates.

 ```
 run_gapFilling.sh <assemblies folder> <templates folder>
 ```
-The assemblies folder should contain for each template the corresponding marker-gap-marker sequence and a mapping of the reads.
-The templates folder contains only the templates.

 Corresponding templates and mappings are indicated by the same gapID.
 The script provides the required preprocessing of the mappings and calls the central AGapEs implementation for each gap:

 ```